douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * protokolo - protocol
 * provi - to try
 * provinco - province
-* provizi - to provide
+* provizi - to provide, to cater
 * provizo - provision, supply
 * provo - attempt, test
 * prujno - frost
+* prunteprenanto - borrower
 * pruntepreni - to borrow
 * prunti - to lend, to borrow
 * pruvi - to prove